Braun scores 18 as No. 23 Kansas beats Kansas State, 74-51

 Kansas State finished with 13 turnovers, went 5 of 21 from 3-point range and couldn’t keep the bigger Jayhawks off the glass at either end of the floor.
 Sure, the Wildcats are starting three freshman and play a fourth off the bench, but the growing pains have been painfully obvious for coach Bruce Weber since the new year began.

-Kansas only committed six turnovers and three of them came from Marcus Garrett, their primary ballhandler.
-That’s a good sign the Jayhawks are starting to execute better on the offensive end: The 74 points were their most since a 93-64 win over TCU on Jan.
+Kansas only committed six turnovers and three of them came from Marcus Garrett, their primary ballhandler, who only played 24 minutes.
+That’s a good sign the Jayhawks are starting to execute better on the offensive end.
+The 74 points were their most since a 93-64 win over TCU on Jan.
 6.

 UP NEXT